UVA-DSI/2017-bootcamp-git-intro/exercises.md

   * .tsv
 * edit an existing file

-# Group work in web browser - Part II

-* navigating GitHub to find collaborators
-* adding a collaborator to your repository
-* editing a shared repository directly
-* writing a commit summary
-* forking a repository
-* working on a branch
-* making a pull request
-* commenting on a pull request
-* accepting a pull request
-* leave a comment on a specific line of code
-* how to make the most use of the collaboration tools

 # Hands-on work via command line - Part III
 *with assistance upon request*